 5.2.1.1 SDP Contents when Initiating or Modifying a CPM Session

-An initiating entity (e.g. a CPM Client or an IWF) SHALL populate the SDP of a CPM Session Invitation or a CPM Session modification request to match the Media Streams that are needed to be set up, deleted or modified.
+An initiating entity (e.g. a CPM Client, CPM Participating Function, or an IWF) SHALL populate the SDP of a CPM Session Invitation or a CPM Session modification request to match the Media Streams that are needed to be set up, deleted or modified.
 Therefore the initiating entity SHALL include in the SIP INVITE request a MIME SDP body as an SDP offer according to the rules and procedures of [RFC4566] and [RFC3264].
 The SDP offer SHALL contain media descriptions matching the requested Media Streams according to the following clarifications:

 When including an offer for a Media Stream for CPM Chat Messages, using MSRP, the initiating entity SHALL include a media description according to the rules and procedures of [RFC4975].